-The Town of Carrboro should continue to seek partnerships and joint-use agreements and share in the development of future recreation and parks facilities.
+■ The Town of Carrboro should continue to seek partnerships and joint-use agreements and share in the development of future recreation and parks facilities.
 The Town of Chapel Hill and Orange County are already well underway with plans and funding for two regional facilities that would also serve to meet immediate needs for Carrboro.
+Additional planned parks and facilities within the five jurisdictions, including Orange County are listed in the Composite Countywide Plan for Parks and Trails, prepared in February 2006.
 Carrboro has also participated in the funding of the county facilities.